Goals and Objectives

 5. Use clinical reasoning to synthesize data into a prioritized differential diagnosis that clearly states a working diagnosis, to guide initial diagnostic evaluation and disease management.

 Evaluation: This is assessed by the teams on daily round interactions and review of progress notes.
-This is also assessed formally in the portfolio with the H&Ps.
-Students select 4 of the (at least) 16 H&Ps that they complete during the clerkship that best demonstrate their clinical reasoning and medical decison making skills to include in their final portoflio.
+This is also assessed with the H&Ps.
+Students select 4 of the (at least) 16 H&Ps that they complete during the clerkship that best demonstrate their clinical reasoning and medical decision making skills to upload into Canvas.
 These 4 H&Ps are assessed by the clerkship directors.
 THIS IS A VERY IMPORTANT PART OF THIS CLERKSHIP.
-Students will take a 45 minute “key features” examination mid-clerkship that assesses clinical decision making.
-This exam will be used for formative feedback only.
-It will NOT contribute to the student’s grade.

-Requirements: Students must complete a minimum of 16 patient write-ups to meet this objective, which is in line with the requirement to work-up a minimum of two new patients per week.
-Students are strongly encouraged to submit evidence of observed physical exams and oral presentation skills using the mini-CEX forms.
+Requirements: Students must complete a minimum of 16 H&Ps to meet this objective, which is in line with the requirement to work-up a minimum of two new patients per week.

 EPA 4: Enter and discuss orders and prescriptions